ConorMaley/ff_bot/README.md

 - Scoreboard - fri,mon,tue - 7:30 (Current ESPN fantasy scoreboard)
 - Scoreboard - sun - 16:30, 20:30 (Current ESPN fantasy scoreboard)

+**Additions by Conor**

+- Start-em, Sit-em, Sleepers for the week
+- Trade alerts
+- Championship/Sacko chances and/or predictions
+- Insults

 ## Getting Started

 These instructions will get you a copy of the project up and running